 Searching online for akadama and akadama-based bonsai mixes will turn up a large number of results.
 Prices and shipping rates can vary wildly – it can pay to do your homework.
 I’ll again recommend starting your research with experienced enthusiasts in your area and branch out to online resources like forums for more specific advice that pertains to your trees.

-A Personal Note – My Relationship with Akadama
+A Personal Note – My Experience with Akadama

 I’ve been using akadama in northern California for more than 20 years.
 I’ve used many brands in many different combinations with lava, pumice, sand, bark and most other ingredients you can imagine.
 For more than a decade, I’ve been happy using akadama-based mixes.

 I’ve been tempted to switch to different mixes – and I continue to experiment every year – but I have yet to produce better results with different mixes.

 In 2015, I started importing akadama and akadama-based pre-mixes including Clay King and Aoki Blend.
 I make these available wholesale, retail, and online.
 If you’re interested in learning more, information is available at the Bonsai Soil page.